andersonm-ibm/arrow/docs/source/python/parquet.rst

 Parquet Modular Encryption (Columnar Encryption)
 ------------------------------------------------

-Columnar encryption is supported for Parquet files and tables starting from Apache Arrow 6.0.0.
+Columnar encryption is supported for Parquet files starting from Apache Arrow 4.0.0.

 Parquet uses the envelope encryption practice, where file parts are encrypted with "data encryption keys" (DEKs), and the DEKs are encrypted with "master